Each year, children from northern and central Wisconsin are chosen locally to represent children treated at Marshfield Children's Hospital.

 Twins Audrina and Amiya may share a birthday, but they are unique in many ways.
 Audrina is proud of being the oldest by just one minute, while Amiya is taller.
 Audrina loves animals and is known as the family bookworm.
 Amiya is a social butterfly who enjoys playing basketball, board games and hands-on arts and crafts projects.
 Audrina and Amiya are artistic, and enjoy expressing their creativity in drawings, paintings and delicious baking projects.

 The twins’ mom, Asavari, and dad, Tom, received a surprise when they discovered they were going to have twins, especially since they were told becoming pregnant would be unlikely.
 Ultrasounds soon revealed the babies were growing at different rates with potential life-threatening issues for Baby A (Audrina) due to restrictive oxygen and blood flow.
-In December 2009, Asavari delivered by emergency c-section to give Baby A the best chance at survival.
+In December 2009, Asavari delivered by emergency c-section at 31 weeks to give Baby A the best chance at survival.